As I’m sure you’ve heard we have an official opening date for Disney World’s newest land in Hollywood Studios, Toy Story Land, and it’s June 30th.

 Will I be able to get a Fastpass for both of the new rides?

-Again, we don’t know anything for sure, but I’d say it’s very likely Disney will put both of the new rides (and the existing Toy Story Mania) as Tier 1 Fastpasses, meaning you can only choose one of them per day. (or until you use your three FP’s) If you are super on the ball and you see options for both the Alien Saucers and the Slinky Dog coaster on your FP list, go for the Coaster, as that will likely attract the longest wait times.
+Again, we don’t know anything for sure, but I’d say it’s very likely Disney will put both of the new rides (and the existing Toy Story Mania) as Tier 1 Fastpasses, meaning you can only choose one of them per day.
+Update: We do know the Fastpass Tiers.
+See above for details.

 What will be the height requirement for the new rides?